 On August 1, 2020, the Podman team posted a Podman API v1.0 Deprecation and Removal notice.
 As noted in that document, the Podman API v1.0 relied on the varlink library to handle the underlying client/server calls from the Podman client to the host where the Podman service was running.
-The varlink library has been deprecated in the spring of 2020.
+The support for the varlink library was greatly reduced in the spring of 2020.
 This led the Podman team to investigate the use of other client/server technologies and it was decided to develop a RESTful API for Podman using the native Go libraries.

 This new Podman v2.0 RESTful API was released along with Podman v2.0 in June of 2020 and replaces the Podman API v1.0.
 As of that time the Podman API v1.0 for Podman was considered to be deprecated.
 The Podman team noted that the Podman v1.0 (varlink) API would be removed from the Podman project in a future release and that a one month notice would be sent to the community before the version of Podman without the v1.0 API was released.
 This note represents that notice.

 The Podman API v1.0 was just recently removed from the upstream repository on GitHub as work has started on the next release of Podman, v3.0.
 Podman v3.0 is expected to be released on Fedora 33 in late January 2021 and then later next year in RHEL 8.4 and other distributions.